niphadkarneha/gatsby-blog-neha/content/blog/ReadsOf2019/grow.md

 description: Getting into the habit of reading every day.
 ---

-One is constantly exposed to content through various mediums everyday be it in form of books, television, games, conversations, audiobooks etc. I have compiled a list of books, articles, research papers, who have compelled me to think differently or has in a way taught me something valuable.
+One is constantly exposed to content through various mediums everyday be it in form of books, television, games, conversations, audiobooks etc. I have compiled a list of books, articles, research papers, which have compelled me to think differently or has in a way taught me something valuable.

 # Books